Dr. Linda Duxbury

 Human Resources | Work–Life Balance

-With Canadian corporations losing over $4 billion a year to absenteeism, the satisfaction and well-being of employees cannot be overlooked.
-Dr. Linda Duxbury is Canada’s most accomplished researcher, writer, and speaker on work–life balance.
-She has contributed to numerous comprehensive national studies on work–life balance and the bottom-line effect on business.
+Canadian corporations were already losing over $4 billion a year to absenteeism before the worldwide pandemic.
+Today, the satisfaction and well-being of employees is more important than ever.
+Dr. Linda Duxbury is Canada’s most accomplished researcher, writer, and speaker on employee well-being and mental health as well as work–life balance.
+She has contributed to numerous comprehensive national studies on these topics and their bottom-line effect on business.
 An enlightening and popular speaker, Duxbury’s ideas and research are invaluable to major corporations and government agencies around the world.

-Recognized for her engaging, enthusiastic communication skills and teaching practices, Duxbury has received the “Canadian Pension and Benefits National Speaker Award”, the “Carleton University Students’ Association Teaching Excellence Award”, the “Faculty Graduate Mentoring Award”, also from Carleton, and the “Sprott MBA Student Society Best Teacher Award”.
+Recognized for her engaging, enthusiastic communication skills and teaching practices, Duxbury has received the “Canadian Pension and Benefits National Speaker Award”, the “Carleton University Students’ Association Teaching Excellence Award”, Carleton’s “Faculty Graduate Mentoring Award”, and the “Sprott MBA Student Society Best Teacher Award”.
 She has also been awarded the “Toastmasters International Communication and Leadership Award” and was recognized as one of Deloitte’s “Women of Influence”.
-In 2014-15, Duxbury received the Carleton University Research Award as one of the ten best researchers at the university.
+In 2014-15, Duxbury received the Carleton University Research Award as one of the ten best researchers at the university, and, most recently, was awarded the Chancellor’s Professorship at Carleton in recognition of her research output.